Why is my process hanging when I try to start nodes with the

 However, if your queries operate on the same data, you may be observing transaction contention.
-See Understanding and Avoiding Transaction Contention for more details.
+For details, see SQL Performance Best Practices.

 Why does CockroachDB collect anonymized cluster usage details by default?

-Collecting information about CockroachDB's real world usage helps us prioritize the development of product features.
-We choose our default as "opt-in" to strengthen the information we receive from our collection efforts, but we also make a careful effort to send only anonymous, aggregate usage statistics.
-See Diagnostics Reporting for a detailed look at what information is sent and how to opt-out.
+Cockroach Labs collects information about CockroachDB's real-world usage to help prioritize the development of product features.
+We choose our default as "opt-in" to strengthen the information collected, and are careful to send only anonymous, aggregate usage statistics.
+For details on what information is collected and how to opt out, see Diagnostics Reporting.

 What happens when node clocks are not properly synchronized?

 CockroachDB requires moderate levels of clock synchronization to preserve data consistency.
 For this reason, when a node detects that its clock is out of sync with at least half of the other nodes in the cluster by 80% of the maximum offset allowed, it spontaneously shuts down.
 This offset defaults to 500ms but can be changed via the

 --max-offset flag when starting each node.

 While serializable consistency is maintained regardless of clock skew, skew outside the configured clock offset bounds can result in violations of single-key linearizability between causally dependent transactions.
 It's therefore important to prevent clocks from drifting too far by running NTP or other clock synchronization software on each node.